basu-10/nightcraft/app-artsy/NEERA_IMPLEMENTATION_CHECKLIST.md

 ## Issue 15 - Prepare deployment and docs

 Objective:
-Document how Curio runs standalone and inside the shared ecosystem.
+Document how NEERA runs standalone and inside the shared ecosystem.

 Status tracker:
 - [ ] Complete